DATASCI 185: Introduction to AI Applications

 Source: Axios

-Lesson: If you’re not in the data, you’re invisible to the AI!
+If you’re not in the training data, the model has nothing to learn about you.

 Measurement bias: Proxies gone wrong